Senior Partner & Managing Director

 When disruption is not occurring but the cloud is on the horizon, the rTSR metric provides an early-warning signal that can help top management mobilize its organizations and boards.
 Companies should monitor the rTSR of their peer group versus the overall market as a routine exercise.
 When the peer group is underperforming the market (and the cause is not normal industry cyclicality), it may be a signal of impending disruption from a source such as regulatory change, new technology, or demographic shifts.
 When the peer group is underperforming the market and the company is underperforming its peers, that is an even stronger signal that reinvention is needed.

 We examined the performance of 1,952 companies that attracted attention from activist investors from 2000 through 2017.
 These activist targets underperformed both the S&P 500 and their industry indices by more than 7 percentage points in the year before the activist arrived.
 They underperformed the S&P 500 by more than 3 percentage points, and the industry index by almost 6 percentage points, in the three years prior.
-Given a market and typical industry average TSR of around 9%, a 3 to 7 percentage-point gap is a clear call to action.
+Given a market and typical industry average TSR of about 9%, a 3 to 7 percentage-point gap is a clear call to action.

 BCG has studied the patterns and drivers of rTSR success for almost three decades.
 In stable times, as well as in times of financial crisis, recession, technology change, or disruption, companies that win combine a willingness to embrace reinvention with the guidance and discipline of best-practice TSR management.